 The Swedish National Bank Prize in Economic Sciences in Memory of Alfred Nobel was founded in 1968 and was first awarded in 1969.
 Friedrich Hayek was awarded the prize in 1974, and Milton Friedman in 1976.
 These two theorists significantly influenced the free-market government policies of, respectively, Margaret Thatcher in the United Kingdom, whose Conservative Party won the election of 1979 and remained in power until 1997, although Thatcher herself resigned in 1990, and Ronald Reagan in the United States, who won the presidential election in 1980 and was president for eight years.
 Ever since then, in large part because of their examples, more and more of the human world has been engulfed in an orgy of selfish materialistic acquisition as the highest – or only worthwhile – goal of human endeavour.

 One of the most basic economic beliefs, which is taught to all students in introductory economics courses, is that human beings are rational maximizers of something which economists call “utility.”
 Because economists like to apply fancy mathematics in their analyses, believing that the use of these complex mathematical methods, which are not understood by the great majority of non-economists, makes their quest for economic truth more sure of success, they have therefore quantified their invented concept of “utility” in monetary terms.
-Hence, the basic economic belief that all human beings want to maximize their utility has led to the belief that they want to maximize how much money they earn or acquire, along with all the many different things they can purchase with this money.
+Hence, the basic economic belief that all human beings want to maximize their utility has led to the belief that they want to maximize how much money they earn or acquire, along with all the many different things that can be purchased with this money.

 But this belief, which economists have mistakenly raised to the level of an innate human principle, is nothing more than a particular model of behaviour.
 All the many different behaviours which economists study, and which they naively believe are innate human behaviours or tendencies, such as borrowing and lending, buying and saving, investing and speculating, competing and innovating, and so forth, are in fact acquired or learned behaviours.
 And they are acquired in the same way as all of our other behaviours, habits, traditions, customs, and preferences – by observing other people who perform them.
 In the past, and even today, the great majority of people most certainly did not want to earn as much money as possible, or, before money was invented, to possess as many things as possible.
 In those much simpler economic times, people were content to possess what others in their family, community, tribe, or clan had – no more and no less.
 If there are many people today who are insatiably avaricious, wanting to acquire more and more, and never satisfied with what they have, it is simply because they have observed and admired individuals who behaved in the same way.
 There are many young people in many countries around the world who passionately desire to become professional football players; but most people, I think, realize that wanting to be a football star is an acquired, and not an innate, desire, since the sport of football was only invented very recently in the course of human history.
 The same is true of this so-called fundamental economic desire, which, like the great majority of human desires, is an acquired desire.

-Since the economists’ belief that the desire to maximize our utility is innate in our nature is completely wrong, we no longer need to enslave ourselves to the narrow behavioural constraints which this belief entails.
+Since the economists’ belief that the desire to maximize our utility is innate in our nature is wrong, we no longer need to enslave ourselves to the narrow behavioural constraints which this belief entails.
 In other words, heeding the frequently erroneous proclamations of economists, in particular free-market economists, leads to a very particular and peculiar kind of society: a highly materialistic, stressful, competitive rather than cooperative, selfish rather than caring or considerate of others, wasteful, polluting, and energy-profligate society, where people believe that maximizing their consumption of things will make them happier.
 We have heeded economists because, following the collapse of communism, many people believed there was no alternative, and therefore they had no choice because there exists no other way to improve societies and people’s lives; in other words, that there is no other way to live than the way that economists tell us to live if we want to continue to progress and make our lives better.

 But the Theory of Imitation tells a different story: the desire to do something arises from regularly observing others doing it.
 Those who observe a certain model of behaviour will feel pleasure or satisfaction if they are able to imitate it; but those who have not observed the model will have no desire to imitate it, and they will feel no pleasure if they were to imitate it.
 Hence, by determining which models one observes, one will gain a measure of control over one’s desires, rather than allowing corporations, as well as marketing and advertising agencies, to determine them.
 Of course, a person may feel embarrassed not to do or own something if it is done or owned by the majority of people one knows, in which case one will feel the strong impulse to conform to their behaviour, even if it is something one doesn’t really want to do or own.